dockstore/compose_setup/DEV-README.md

 ## Alerts

-New rules are placed in the rules directory.
-Rules can be either added/modified there or via the elasticAlert kibana plugin in the kibana dashboard.
+Rules should be added/modified in the [templates/rules](templates/rules) directory because SLACK_URL requires templating.
+Rules can be temporarily added/modified in `config/rules` or via the elasticAlert kibana plugin in the kibana dashboard.

-## Kibana setup

-See the correct elastic version of the [elastic guide](https://www.elastic.co/guide/en/kibana/current/managing-saved-objects.html#_import_objects) on how to import saved objects.
-The JSON file is [export.json](export.json).
-If index ID is missing during the import, it will likely let you choose another index.
-The index to choose is `logstash-*`.
-If `logstash-*` is not one of the selectable options, skip it for now and let it continue.
-Then perform the import instructions again, `logstash-*` should be selectable this time.

 ## Elasticsearch backup